sahilatahar/Code-Sync/README.md

 ## 🔮 Features

--   Real-time collaboration on code editing across multiple files
+-   💻 Real-time collaboration on code editing across multiple files
--   Unique room generation with room ID for collaboration
+-   🚀 Unique room generation with room ID for collaboration
--   Syntax highlighting for various file types with auto-language detection
+-   🌈 Syntax highlighting for various file types with auto-language detection
--   Instant updates and synchronization of code changes across all files
+-   💡 Auto suggestion based on programming language
--   Notifications for user join and leave events
+-   ⏱️ Instant updates and synchronization of code changes across all files
--   Multiple themes for personalized coding experience
+-   📣 Notifications for user join and leave events
--   Comprehensive language support for versatile programming
+-   🎨 Multiple themes for personalized coding experience
--   Option to change font size and font family
+-   🌍 Comprehensive language support for versatile programming
--   User presence list of users currently in the collaboration session.
+-   🔠 Option to change font size and font family
--   Open, edit, save, and delete file functionalities
+-   👥 User presence list of users currently in the collaboration session, including online/offline status indicators
--   Real-time updates of changes made by users to multiple files
+-   📁 Open, edit, save, and delete file functionalities
--   Option to download files edited within the collaboration session
+-   💾 Option to download files edited within the collaboration session

 ## 💻 Tech Stack